 - Brain health.
-Studies indicate that mangosteen extract helps prevent mental decline, decrease brain inflammation, and improve symptoms of depression in mice, though human studies in this area are lacking (, ).
+Studies indicate that mangosteen extract may help prevent mental decline, decrease brain inflammation, and improve symptoms of depression in mice, though human studies in this area are lacking (

 Though these results are promising, human studies in these areas are lacking.

 It’s still too early to make definitive claims regarding mangosteen’s role in supporting brain, heart, and digestive health in humans.